 At the time of his passing, social media sites like Twitter swelled with Cernan’s words: “Curiosity is the essence of human existence,” he once said.
 “It is our destiny to explore.”

-So to all who read this — despite your provenance, social class or political affiliation — I challenge you to set your own exploration goal for 2017.
+So to all who read this — despite your provenance, social class or political affiliation — I challenge you to set your own exploration goal before 2017 ends.
 Touch a famous landmark, visit a new continent, or simply make a point to see the other side of town.
 It might not be the Moon.
 But every leap has its starting point: the courage to step farther than you’ve ever been before. – Jack Seemer

 Where the prairie meets the Rockies.